Interpretable statistical representations of neural population dynamics and geometry: Methods

 \subsection{Loss function}

-Unsupervised training of the network is possible due to the continuity in the vector field over $\M$, which causes nearby local vector fields to be more similar than distant ones.
+Unsupervised training of the network is possible due to the continuity in the vector field over $\M$, which causes nearby LFFs to be more similar than distant ones.
 We implement this via negative sampling~\autocite{Hamilton2017}, which uses random walks sampled at each node to embed neighbouring points on the manifold close together while pushing points sampled uniformly at random far away.
 We use the following unsupervised loss function~\autocite{Hamilton2017}

 where $\sigma(x)=(1+e^{-x})^{-1}$ is the sigmoid function and $U(n)$ is the uniform distribution over the $n$ nodes.
-To compute this function, we sample one-step random walks from every node $i$ to obtain 'positive' node samples for which we expect similar local vector fields to that of node $i$.
+To compute this function, we sample one-step random walks from every node $i$ to obtain 'positive' node samples for which we expect similar LFFs to that at node $i$.
 The first term in Eq.~\ref{eq:sageloss} seeks to embed these nodes close together.
-At the same time, we also sample nodes uniformly at random to obtain 'negative' node samples with likely different local vector fields from that of node $i$.
+At the same time, we also sample nodes uniformly at random to obtain 'negative' node samples with likely different LFFs from that of node $i$.
 The second term in Eq.~\ref{eq:sageloss} seeks to embed these nodes far away.
 We also choose $Q=1$.

 We optimise the loss Eq.~\ref{eq:sageloss} by stochastic gradient descent.
 For training, the nodes from all manifolds were randomly split into training ($80\%$), validation ($10\%$) and test ($10\%$) sets.
 The optimiser was run until convergence of the validation set and the final results were tested on the test set with the optimised parameters.